 Another great rider from the UK, West Midlands to be accurate.
 Ryan Taylor grew up in the UK and overseas in America, North Carolina to be exact.
 By the age of 17, he’d gained a loyal following through video segments mainly filmed in Dave Mirra’s warehouse.

 His daring riding style presented viewers with some huge tricks, effortless transfers and trick combinations.
-The UK biking scene saw Taylor as one of the best BMX park riders in the country.
+The UK biking scene saw Ryan Taylor as part of the best BMX park riders in the country.

 2010 presented Ryan with his best competition results, receiving sixth in the BMX Worlds, Super Ramp finals and second at the Spine mini-contest at Nokia FISE.
 Impressive results for such a young rider.